rbutleriii/rbutleriii.github.io/_posts/2020-09-21-aie-snps-part-I.md

 ## Allelic imbalance of expression part I: getting your reads

 #### But I can't use WASP...
 Sometimes you want to look at allelic imbalance of expression and [WASP](https://www.encodeproject.org/software/wasp/) isn't an option (like when you are looking at non-human genomes, or those for which you don't have a personal genome).
-The fallback method to correct for mapping bias is N-masking the SNPs in the your samples, then mapping your samples to said masked fasta [Details].
+The fallback method to correct for mapping bias is *N*-masking the SNPs in the your samples, then mapping your samples to said masked fasta [Details].

 First things first, you probably already have bams from your [DE analysis].
 Take a subset of your sample bams, evenly distributed across your groups and merge it into a large bam: